Mount Whitney: Trails

 1962 before railings, opposite view, treacherous.

-The most popular route to the summit is by way of the Mount Whitney Trail, which starts at Whitney Portal, at an elevation of 8360. ft, 13 mi west of the town of Lone Pine.
+The most popular route to the summit is by way of the Mount Whitney Trail, which starts at Whitney Portal and incorporates the original path to the summit built by the Buffalo Soldiers, at an elevation of 8360. ft, 13 mi west of the town of Lone Pine.
 The hike is about 22 mi round trip with an elevation gain of over 6100. ft.
 Permits are required year-round, and to prevent overuse the Forest Service issues a limited number of permits between May 1 and November 1.
 It holds an annual lottery for hiking and backpacking permits on the trail.
 Applications are accepted from February 1 through March 15.
 Any permits left over after the lottery is completed typically go on sale April 1.
 Most hikers plan to stay one or two nights, camping along the route.
 Those in good physical condition sometimes attempt to reach the summit and return to Whitney Portal in one day.
 A one-day hike requires a day-use permit that prohibits the use of overnight camping gear (sleeping bag and tent).
 Day hikers often leave Whitney Portal before sunrise and hike for 12 to 18 hours.

-Longer approaches to Whitney arrive at its west side, connecting to the Mount Whitney Trail near the summit by way of the John Muir Trail.
+Longer approaches to Whitney arrive at its west side, connecting to the Mount Whitney Trail near the summit by way of the John Muir Trail (Also referred to as Nüümü Poyo, an Indigenous Paiute name meaning "People's Trail").